clipper-digital/promiscuous-mysql/README.md

 Creates a new `Connection` instance, starts a transaction, invokes the callback, then ends the transaction and connection.

 * `name` (String): The name for the pool.
 * `callback` (Function: `function(connection) Returns: Promise`): A callback used to perform queries within the created transaction.
 Must return a promise indicating whether the operation was successful.
 If the callback's promise is resolved, the transaction will be committed; if the callback's promise is rejected, the transaction will be rolled back.
-The value of the promise returned from the callback will become the return value for `withTransaction()`.
+The value of the promise returned from the callback will become the return value for `withPooledTransaction()`.
 If there is an error creating the connection, the callback will not be invoked and the returned promise will be rejected.